Virtualization-projects/panamax-ui-wiki/Panamax-Installer-Commands.md

 **Example usage**: ``$ panamax delete``

 **Actions**: Deletes the CoreOS VM and deletes the associated Vagrant Box.
-Everything else is left in-tact (brew & the folders created by brew setup on Mac OS X installations).
+Everything else is left intact (brew & the folders created by brew setup on Mac OS X installations).

 ###ssh
 ssh into Panamax CoreOS VM.